Joy and caution as Greek shops re-open amid strict safety limits

 While stores were allowed to re-open and authorities have begun rolling out vaccinations, other restrictions remained in place, with a ban on public gatherings and compulsory mask-wearing in public.

-On Friday, health authorities reported 610 new cases and 34 related deaths, bringing total infections since the first case was detected in February to 147,860 and total deaths to 5,421.
+On Monday, health authorities reported 320 new cases and 19 related deaths, bringing COVID-19 infections since the first case was detected in February to 148,925 and deaths to 5,488.

 Writing by James Mackenzie; Editing by Mike Collett-White